 What are my Mississippi Parks and Recreation Benefits?

-100% Disabled Veterans not required to Possess Mississippi Hunting or Fishing Licenses: Resident Veterans that have a 100% service-connected VA disability are not required to purchase hunting or fishing licenses.
+100% Disabled Veterans not required to Possess Mississippi Hunting or Fishing Licenses: Resident Veterans that have a 100% service-connected disability rating from the VA are not required to purchase hunting or fishing licenses.

 Who is eligible for 100% Disabled Veterans not required to Possess Mississippi Hunting or Fishing Licenses?
 Veterans must carry proof of age, residency and 100% service-connected disability rating while hunting or fishing.
 Veterans have the option to buy a Disabled Exempt License for $5 as a single source of proof.

-Mississippi Non-Resident Armed Forces 14-Day Hunting/Fishing Licenses: Nonresident Service members on active duty can purchase the Mississippi 14 day Hunting/Fishing License for $34.29.
+Mississippi Nonresident Armed Forces 14-Day Hunting/Fishing Licenses: Nonresident Service members on active duty can purchase the Mississippi 14 day Hunting/Fishing License for $37.25.
 Applicants must show a current military ID when applying.
-Service members can only purchase two, Non-Resident Armed Forces 14-Day Hunting/Fishing License during a license year.
-Please refer to the Mississippi Department of Wildlife, Fisheries and Parks Non-Resident Armed Forces 14 Day Hunting / Fishing License Application for specific information.
+Service members can only purchase two, Nonresident Armed Forces 14-Day Hunting/Fishing Licenses during a license year.
+Please refer to the Mississippi Department of Wildlife, Fisheries and Parks Nonresident Armed Forces 14 Day Hunting/Fishing License Application for specific information.

-Mississippi Resident Service Members Exempt from Purchasing a Hunting or Fishing License when on Leave: Mississippi Service members in the U.S. Armed Forces, including the Reserves and National Guard, on active duty outside of Mississippi, are not required to purchase hunting or fishing licenses when home on leave.
+Mississippi Resident Service Members Exempt from Purchasing a Hunting or Fishing License when on Leave: Mississippi resident Service members in the U.S. Armed Forces, including the U.S. Armed Forces Reserves and National Guard, serving on active duty outside of Mississippi, are not required to purchase hunting or fishing licenses when home on leave.
 Service members must carry their leave form and a military ID when hunting or fishing.

 What are my Mississippi Miscellaneous Military and Veterans Benefits?